DynamoMTL/shopify-pipeline/README.md

 Wanna jump right in?
 Click here to get started, bud! [link]

 ## Supported Features
-### Module Bundling and Treeshaking
-We are using Webpack 2 to bundle and optimize all you Javascript modules, which also has the added benefit of allowing dead code removal (treeshaking).
+- **Module Bundling and Treeshaking**: We are using Webpack 2 to bundle and optimize all you Javascript modules, which also has the added benefit of allowing dead code removal (treeshaking).

-### ES6+ Support
-Webpack and Babel are used to support the ES6+ standards in an effective way.
+- **ES6+ Support**: Webpack and Babel are used to support the ES6+ standards in an effective way.
 Here is the config used by babel-loader [link] in the build process: [link to code].

-### Asset Optimization and Fingerprinting
-Webpack is used to skim through all your templates and find the assets and dependencies needed for the build, running those through its process and spitting out optimized and fingerprinted assets in the build folder.
+- **Asset Optimization and Fingerprinting**: Webpack is used to skim through all your templates and find the assets and dependencies needed for the build, running those through its process and spitting out optimized and fingerprinted assets in the build folder.
 It will also map those assets by rendering the correct path in the templates.

-### SVG Store
-We are supporting the use of SVG Store out of the box using webpack-svgstore-plugin [link].
+- **SVG Store**: We are supporting the use of SVG Store out of the box using webpack-svgstore-plugin [link].
 You can jump to this section [link] to learn how to use it in Pipeify.

-### Hot Module Reloading
-Once you start developing your application, the Webpack server will allow you to inject modified JS modules directly on your Shopify development theme without reloading the page.
+- **Hot Module Reloading**: Once you start developing your application, the Webpack server will allow you to inject modified JS modules directly on your Shopify development theme without reloading the page.

-### Sourcemaps
-We added support for JS and Sass sourcemaps when you are in development mode.
+- **Sourcemaps**: We added support for JS and Sass sourcemaps when you are in development mode.

-### JS Code Linting
-ESlint is used to by default to lint your JS files as part of the build process.

-You can add your own `.eslintrc` in your project and Pipeify will pick it up
+- **JS Code Linting**: ESlint is used to by default to lint your JS files as part of the build process.
+You can add your own `.eslintrc` in your project and Pipeify will pick it up.
 Or you can rely on the one that is included by default here: [link to file].

-### Sass Support and Linting
-Pipeify supports CSS and Sass by default.
+- **Sass Support and Linting**: Pipeify supports CSS and Sass by default.
 We also added support for Sass `@imports` for better style modularity.
 Stylelint support is also in the works [link to the roadmap].

-### JS Unit Testing
-We added a default unit testing setup so that you don't have too, using Jest as the testing platform.
+- **JS Unit Testing**: We added a default unit testing setup so that you don't have too, using Jest as the testing platform.
 You can jump to the testing [link] section to learn more about this.

-### Pipeline Customization and Augmentation
-We are providing you with base Webpack configs for the development and production environments, but you can extend them to add your own specific solutions to the pipeline.
+- **Pipeline Customization and Augmentation**: We are providing you with base Webpack configs for the development and production environments, but you can extend them to add your own specific solutions to the pipeline.
 More on this here [link].

-### Multiple Environment Support
-Pipeify uses a YAML similar to Shopify's `config.yml` [link] file to allow you to have different credentials for your development and production environments.
+- **Multiple Environment Support**: Pipeify uses a YAML similar to Shopify's `config.yml` [link] file to allow you to have different credentials for your development and production environments.

-### Effective Development Flow
-On top of using HMR, we also use Webpack to render paths to your assets that point to your `localhost`, allowing you to instantly see the changes on the Shopify server without having to upload files to the server or reload the page.
+- **Effective Development Flow**: On top of using HMR, we also use Webpack to render paths to your assets that point to your `localhost`, allowing you to instantly see the changes on the Shopify server without having to upload files to the server or reload the page.
 When that strategy is not available, Pipeify takes care of uploading the right files and reloading the page for you.

-### Safe Watch and Deploy
-Pipeify has a set of flags and warning baked in to prevent you from pushing code to the `main` live theme (unless you explicitely want to).
+- **Safe Watch and Deploy**: Pipeify has a set of flags and warning baked in to prevent you from pushing code to the `main` live theme (unless you explicitely want to).
 This minimizes the risks of deploying changes to the live site while in local development.

 ## Getting Started
 [TBD once we go open source]